abdullahzen/game-programming-docs/docs/labs/lab_1.md

 # Lab 1

+> Although this lab is **not** graded, I encourage you to submit your final work by the end of the lab time even if it's a work in progress.
+I will be looking at the results and I will provide feedback.
+Please consult the [submission](#submission) section.

 ## Prerequisites
 * Unity is installed and set up.
 Check [this](../unity_install.md) guide to install it.
 * Create a Unity ID: